 Arterial Blood Gas Calculator

-The Arterial Blood Gas Calculator estimates acid-base diagnosis and oxygenation status based on pH, PaCO₂, and PaO₂ values.
+The Arterial Blood Gas Calculator estimates acid-base screening assessment and oxygenation status based on pH, PaCO₂, and PaO₂ values.
 This tool helps healthcare professionals quickly interpret complex blood gas results to identify respiratory or metabolic disorders.
-Whether you are assessing compensation levels or screening for ARDS severity, this calculator provides instant, reliable clinical insights for faster decision-making.
+Whether you are assessing compensation levels or screening for ARDS severity, this calculator provides general, educational clinical insights for faster decision-making.

-How Acid-Base Diagnosis and Oxygenation Status Is Calculated
+How Acid-Base Screening assessment and Oxygenation Status Is Calculated

 Expected PaCO₂ = (1.5 × HCO₃⁻) + 8 ± 2